metasikander/www.BitcoinHivemind.com/_posts/2016-11-08-betting-on-elections.md

 show_author: true
 ---

+> The two big ones are probably: [1] The prices are misinterpreted, as if they were poll numbers.
+[2] They shatter the layperson's cherished delusions of relevance, in a status-lowering way.

 Today is Election Day in the United States.
 One way or another, it will be a disaster.